rhiga2/notes/artificial_intelligence/deep_learning/neural_networks.md

 ### Multi-Headed Attention

 ### Masking (or Causal) Attention
 * Given a sequence keys and values.
-We sometimes don't want a later key-value to be retrieved by an earlier query.
+We sometimes don't want a later key-value to be retrieved by query that comes before it.
 * We want to mask out scores before normalization with softmax.
 ```math
 S_{ij} = \begin{cases}